qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 For this particular experiment, we used 8 CPUs and 32GB of RAM as a Server, with additionally timited memory to 25Gb by means of Docker, to make it exact.

 And 8 CPUs + 16Gb RAM for client machine.
-We were trying to make it bottleneck on client side as wide as possible.
+We were trying to make the bottleneck on client side as wide as possible.